Strova23/8-Week-SQL/#1 - Danny's Diner/Questions.md

 **4. What is the most purchased item on the menu and how many times was it purchased by all customers?**

 **Thoughts:**
-- Count how many times each product was ordered
+- COUNT how many times each product was ordered
-- Order in descending order
+- ORDER BY descending order
-- Limit 1
+- LIMIT 1

 ```sql
 select